-Overarching Need as identified in Increase Academic Achievement in Reading/ELA CNA Section 3.2 Root Cause # 1 Effective teaching strategies, Meaningful Assessments that will measure student achievement Goal By the end of the 2023-24 school year the percentage of proficient and distinguished learners will increase from 22.92% to 27.50% approximately 40 students on the GMAS's ELA EOG by implementing rigorous Tier 1 instruction and interventions with fidelity.
+Increase Academic Achievement in Reading/ELA in CNA Section 3.2 Root Cause # 1 Effective teaching strategies, Meaningful Assessments that will measure student achievement; intervention starting 2nd semester Goal By the end of May 2025, students in Developing level or above will increase fromf 40.54% to 44.59% approximately 67 students on the GMAS's ELA EOG by implementing rigorous Tier 1 instruction and interventions with fidelity.

-Action Step Teachers will complete Lesson Plans and assessments used for that week a week in advance before the lesson is taught to make sure learning targets are aligned with assessments.
+Action Step Approximatly 100% of the faculty will complete the Georgia Literacy Academy courses by December 2024.

-Funding Sources Consolidated Funding
+Funding Sources N/A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Race / Ethnicity / Minority

 Student with Disabilities

 Systems Coherent Instruction

 Professional Capacity

 Supportive Learning Environment

-Method for Monitoring Lesson plans
+Method for Monitoring

-Implementation Assessments
+Implementation Certificate completetion

-Method for Monitoring Feedback
+Method for Monitoring Effect teaching practices

-Effectiveness
+Effectiveness Feedback on student work

+Documentation on TKES attached to standards

-Position/Role Responsible Administration and Instructional Specialist
+Position/Role Responsible Administration

-Timeline for Implementation Weekly
+Timeline for Implementation Monthly

-What partnerships, if any, with Brian Jordan Reading Program
+What partnerships, if any, with District and RESA partnerships

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?

-What partnerships, if any, with Brian Jordan Reading Program
+What partnerships, if any, with District and RESA partnerships

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?

-Action Step Implement Job Embedded PL on Fundations and iReady
+Action Step Increase the focus on Fundations, MyView LIteracy and Independent Reading

-Funding Sources Consolidated Funding
+Funding Sources N/A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 Immigrant

 Systems Coherent Instruction

 Professional Capacity

 Supportive Learning Environment

 Method for Monitoring Sign In sheets

-Implementation presentations from PL
+Implementation Presentations from PL

-Effectiveness of the PL
+Walk-thrus on Foundations and MyView

+Foundations Data

+Provide PL on Independent Reading in ref to reading behaviors

-Method for Monitoring Focus Walks/eWalks
+Method for Monitoring Focus Walks/eWalks/TKES

 Effectiveness iReady Progress Monitoring data

 CMA for ELA

+Logging minutes into Beanstack

+Writing Rubrics

-Position/Role Responsible Administration and Instructional Specialist
+Position/Role Responsible Administration

 Timeline for Implementation Monthly

 What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?

-Action Step Students should be able to self assess their writing performance against the rubric.
+Action Step Literacy Focus arcross all Content and Specials areas

-Funding Sources Consolidated Funding
+Funding Sources N/A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 N/A

 Immigrant

 Systems Coherent Instruction

 Professional Capacity

 Supportive Learning Environment

 Method for Monitoring Rubrics

-Implementation Students own voice talking about their writing
+Implementation Students own voice talking about their writings

-СМА

-Brian Jordan Reading Journals
+CMA's

 Method for Monitoring Focus Walks/eWalks

 Effectiveness CMA Scores (Writing Portion)

-Position/Role Responsible Administration/Instructional Specialist
+Position/Role Responsible Administration

 Timeline for Implementation Monthly

 What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?